Hide Search Bar

 As readers

-As a key stage, we will be continuing to work on our reading using the Read Write Inc. Scheme.
-The children will all be reassessed before the half term break, and if necessary, settled into their new groups at the start of the new half term.
+Children who have graduated from the Read Write Inc. (RWi) scheme of reading will be continuing with whole class reading with their class teacher, reading and understanding a range of short texts around the subject of the monarchy of the UK.
+Those on the RWi scheme have been reassessed, and if necessary, will be settled into their new groups at the start of the new term.
 Parents should expect to receive a copy of the reading book the children are currently reading in their phonics groups, as well as a ‘Book Bag’ book.

 As writers